intel/llvm/sycl/doc/LinkedAllocations.md

 should not result in any additional device memory allocation or copying between the two during map/unmap operations.
-- Even if the point above makes no difference for a particular pair of allocations (e. g. no host pointer is available for the non-host allocation), it might be possible to exploit that later in the application for another device that does support host unified memory.
+- Even if the point above makes no difference for a particular pair of allocations (e.g. no host pointer is available for the device allocation), it might be possible to exploit that later in the application for another device that does support host unified memory.